hashicorp/terraform-website/content/source/docs/enterprise/before-installing/centos-requirements.html.md

 ### Can I use the Docker version in the Extra Packages for Enterprise Linux repository?

 Sure!
 Just be sure to have at least 1.13.1.

+### Which storage driver should I use?

+Please ensure that you are using the `overlay2` storage driver.

 ### Can an installation where `docker info` says that I’m using devicemapper with a loopback file work?